City Guides

 Do you want to have chickens in your backyard?

-You can apply for a backyard chicken permit if your property meets certain size requirements
+You can apply for a backyard chicken permit if your property meets certain size requirements.

 Backyard Bees